 The following Social Studies questions are similar to what you can expect on the real GED® Social Studies test.

-Each Social Studies practice test timed has four or five answer choices.
+Each Social Studies practice test timed has four answer choices.

 Choose the best answer for each question.

 This test is a part of our GED Social Studies Practice Test module.

 GED Test Prep Tips